Public Policy and Governmental Affairs

 The importance of pass-throughs to economic growth

 Pass-through businesses are an essential part of the U.S. business landscape, representing an ever-growing share of total economic activity.
 According to IRS statistics, there are four businesses organized as a partnership or S corporation for every C corporation.
-And as illustrated in the following chart, pass-throughs are now responsible for more than 38% of all business receipts, up from just 14% in 1980.
+And as illustrated in the following chart, pass-throughs are now responsible for more than 38% of all business receipts.

 - is more flexible – allowing for an easier governing framework for privately held businesses, more alternatives in raising capital and greater opportunities to fine-tune the sharing of responsibility and profit within a direct and simple structure;